✨ Enhanced Interactive

 Learning Point: Fluid selection should be individualized.
 When bicarbonate is low (as UOP increases and ketones are lost in urine), LR provides lactate that can be converted to bicarbonate.
 This prevents the development of normal anion gap acidosis from loss of "potential bicarbonate" (ketones) in urine.

-📚 Reference: DKA Fluid Selection
+📚 Reference: Fluid Management in Acidosis

 📊 Repeat Laboratory Results (6 hours after treatment initiation)